Skip to content

 Taking Proactive Steps: Your Heart Health Checklist

-Because Sjögren’s syndrome acts as an independent risk factor for heart disease [1][9], proactive cardiovascular care should be a core part of your long-term health management strategy.
+Because Sjögren’s disease acts as an independent risk factor for heart disease [1][9], proactive cardiovascular care should be a core part of your long-term health management strategy.
 Do not wait for heart symptoms to appear; instead, focus on aggressive monitoring and management of the risk factors you can control:

 • Monitor Your Blood Pressure: High blood pressure puts extra strain on your blood vessels.
 Have it checked at every doctor’s appointment and consider tracking it at home.